Bibliojo/MiltonParaLostImages/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection
+## Jo learning stuff

+- pics and metadata chosen at random
+- i just grabbed stuff and plopped it in, as figuring out **how** is more important than *what* right now Thanks to [BROCK DSL](https://brocku.ca/library/dsl/) for the KICKA$$ instructions. easy peasey xoxo lotsa love from Western RSC folks.
+For full details of creating your own collection site, visit CollectionBuilder Documentation!

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: